It Takes Time to Heal But Time Is Not a Healer

 One of the enduring myths that we have about mental health is that if we leave it long enough, time will eventually wear down our problems and heal our wounds.
 According to this myth, all things, no matter how difficult or traumatic, are healed by the mere passage of time.
 Unfortunately, although time is not a healer it is a factor in healing.

 All around us, people struggle

 If we look around us, we can see plenty of people who are still struggling with the difficulties of the past.
 Even though this may not manifest as clinical trauma, often we can tell that people still struggle with what's happened to them.
-For people who do struggle with clinical trauma, the passage of time doesn't seem to have much affect at all.
+For people who do struggle with clinical trauma, the passing of time doesn't seem to have much affect at all.

 Make healing a focus